-Line 5d - Complete the worksheet on this page to compute the amount of distribution and to determine where it should be reported.
+Line 5d - Complete the Line 5d Worksheet on page 4, to compute the amount of distribution and to determine where it should be reported.

-Write the share of income that is distributable to your partners that are subject to replacement tax.
+Write the share of income that is distributable to your partners that are subject to replacement tax or that are exempt organizations, including Employee Stock Ownership Plans (ESOP).
 Do not include any income distributable to partners that are individuals because they are not subject to replacement tax.
 Multiply each line referenced in the worksheet by the percentage of total ownership in the partnership attributable to the partners that are subject to replacement tax.